stevenrskelton/d3-geomap/README.md

 ## Todo

 - hover template using Template
-- fix bugs
+- zoom
 - test responsiveness of bound data attributes
-- expose more DataMaps functionality
+- expose more DataMaps functionality (bubbles)
 - D3 and DataMaps dependencies using bower
 - maybe: different maps (Canada, US districts, etc)
 - __Internet Explorer is a work in progress__